listendev/lstn/.github/ISSUE_TEMPLATE/bug_report.md

 Please include:

-- the version by typing `lstn --version`
+- the version by typing `lstn version`
 - the OS

 ### Steps to reproduce the behavior